John Chrysostom

-He is honoured as a saint in the Oriental Orthodox, Eastern Orthodox, Catholic, Anglican, and Lutheran churches, as well as in some others.
-The Eastern Orthodox, together with the Byzantine Catholics, hold him in special regard as one of the Three Holy Hierarchs (alongside Basil the Great and Gregory of Nazianzus).
+He is honored as a saint in the Eastern Orthodox, Oriental Orthodox, Catholic, Anglican, and Lutheran churches, as well as in some others.
+The Eastern Orthodox, together with the Byzantine Catholics, hold him in special regard as one of the Three Holy Hierarchs (alongside Basil of Caesarea and Gregory of Nazianzus).
+Along with them and Athanasius of Alexandria he is also regarded as one of the four Great Greek Church Fathers.
 The feast days of John Chrysostom in the Eastern Orthodox Church are 14 September, 13 November and 27 January.
-In the Roman Catholic Church he is recognized as a Doctor of the Church.
+In the Catholic Church, he is recognised as a Doctor of the Church.
 Because the date of his death is occupied by the feast of the Exaltation of the Holy Cross (14 September), the General Roman Calendar celebrates him since 1970 on the previous day, 13 September; from the 13th century to 1969 it did so on 27 January, the anniversary of the translation of his body to Constantinople.
 Of other Western churches, including Anglican provinces and Lutheran churches, some commemorate him on 13 September, others on 27 January.
 John Chrysostom is honored on the calendars of the Church of England and the Episcopal Church on 13 September.
 The Coptic Church also recognizes him as a saint (with feast days on 16 Thout and 17 Hathor).

 Biography

 Early life

-John was born in Antioch (modern-day Antakya, Hatay, Turkey) in 347.
+John was born in Antioch, Roman Syria (modern-day Antakya, Hatay, Turkey) in 347.
 Different scholars describe his mother Anthusa as a pagan or as a Christian.
 His father was a high-ranking military officer.
 John's father died soon after his birth and he was raised by his mother.
-He was baptised in 368 or 373 and tonsured as a reader (one of the minor orders of the church).
-It is sometimes said that he was bitten by a snake when he was ten years old, leading to him getting an infection from the bite.
+He was baptised in 368 or 373, and tonsured as a reader (one of the minor orders of the Church).
+It is sometimes said that he was bitten by a snake when he was ten years old, resulting in infection from the bite.

-As a result of his mother's influential connections in the city, John began his education under the pagan preacher Libanius.
+As a result of his mother's influential connections in the city, John began his education under the rhetorician Libanius.
 From Libanius, John acquired the skills for a career in rhetoric, as well as a love of the Greek language and literature.
 Eventually, he became a lawyer.

-As he grew older, however, John became more deeply committed to Christianity and went on to study theology under Diodore of Tarsus, founder of the re-constituted School of Antioch.
+As he grew older, however, John became more deeply committed to Christianity and went on to study theology under Diodorus of Tarsus, founder of the re-constituted School of Antioch.
 According to the Christian historian Sozomen, Libanius was supposed to have said on his deathbed that John would have been his successor "if the Christians had not taken him from us".

 John lived in extreme asceticism and became a hermit in about 375; he spent the next two years continually standing, scarcely sleeping, and committing the Bible to memory.
 As a consequence of these practices, his stomach and kidneys were permanently damaged and poor health forced him to return to Antioch.